docsforadobe/after-effects-expression-reference/readme.md

-**Description**

-This repo hosts the source files for the `After Effects Expression Reference` that will soon be hosted on an Aenhancers sub-directory.
-It is still in development, so feel free to contribute.
+# After Effects Expression Reference

+This repo hosts the After Effects Expression Reference RST docs, linked into a http://readthedocs.io system hosted at https://ae-expressions.docsforadobe.dev/

 The original documentation can be found over at `Adobe <https://helpx.adobe.com/after-effects/using/expression-language-reference.html>`_

 ----

-**Contribution**
+## Contribution

 Contributors are welcome and encouraged to suggest fixes, adjustments, notes/warnings, and anything else that may help the project.

+This project uses reStructuredText.
+For a reference on how to write reStructuredText check out this [quickref](http://docutils.sourceforge.net/docs/user/rst/quickref.html).

 ----

-**Build HTML Locally**
+## Build HTML Locally

 You may want to build the HTML locally before pushing, in order to ensure that the result is what you'd expect.
 These files aren't included in the git repo, nor are they used online; this is solely to create a local, offline version of the online docs.

 - Install ``Python 2.7``
 - Install ``pip``
-- Navigate to the project directory and run ``pip install -r requirements.txt``
+- Navigate to the project directory and use the command ``pip install -r requirements.txt``
 - Build the docs using ``make html``

 ----

-**Admonitions Usage**
+## Admonitions Usage

-Currently, the following `admonitions <http://docutils.sourceforge.net/docs/ref/rst/directives.html#admonitions>`_ are in use in this project.
+Currently, the following [admonitions](http://docutils.sourceforge.net/docs/ref/rst/directives.html#admonitions) are in use in this project.
 Try to keep one piece of data per note, for easier parsing.

 	.. note::
 		Notes detail version added, and/or relevant pieces of information.